Sanyasi Mera Naam: Plot

 A man cheats local villagers as Sanyasi (Monk).
-Police chase him, while escaping from the police, he accidentally kills a man and reaches a village.
+The police chase him and while escaping from the police, he accidentally kills a man and reaches a village.
 He takes shelter in a house but soon finds that he is staying in the house of the man he killed.
 Now the Sanyasi turns into a changed person and protects the family from local goons.